Serengeti School Water Project – Tanzania

 Monitoring and Maintenance

 School officials have agreed to set aside 8% of the annual budget allotted by the DEO should any maintenance needs arise on the rainwater harvesting system.
 This budget includes funds for the water tanks to be cleaned biannually.
 If no maintenance for the system is required for an entire fiscal year, the money from the previous year(s) will roll over to the next.
-These funds will be kept safe in the Mxxxxx Secondary School bank account that is controlled my Hamisi Maratati, the Head of School.
+These funds will be kept safe in the Mxxxxx Secondary School bank account that is controlled by Hamisi Maratati, the Head of the School.
 Upon the project’s completion, a permanent water committee comprised of school officials and subject teachers will be established.
 The school’s Environmental Master, who has experience building and maintaining similar water systems, will chair this permanent water committee.
 He will also demonstrate proper emergency maintenance procedures so other water committee members will be able to act appropriately should an unforeseen problem (i.e. a leak) arise.
 The school’s long-time security guard will protect the water system before and after school hours and on official school holidays.

 Upon the project’s completion, data regarding truancy, academic performance, and student health will be collected to measure the positive outcomes of its implementation.
 In conjunction with school officials, the nearby health clinic has agreed to provide anonymous health statistics to illustrate to a projected decline in waterborne illnesses among community members.
 The school’s own truancy records will be compared to those of previous years before the project’s implementation to measure any decrease in absenteeism among students.